Managing your digital assets.

 - Tutoring Basic to intermediate Photoshop skills tailored to what you need to know.

 - Tutoring Basic to intermediate Photoshop Elements skills tailored to what you need to know.

 - Set up and training in the use of Adobe Lightroom.

 - Using Adobe Bridge to its full capacity.

 - Installation & use of The Adobe Creative Cloud (recommended if your using two or more licensed Adobe Creative Suite applications.
 If you have questions I can help.

 - D.A.M. for the photo entrepreneur.

 So much for the business part of this site …

 I've always taken pride in not being a unidimensional person.
 So while I do what I do to earn a living there is more to me than just work.
 I have a passion for photography.
 Black and white street photography to be exact, with a little color thrown in to keep things lively.
-You can see some of my work by going to my portfolio page.
+You can see some of my portfolio by going to the Portfolio link in the menu at he top of this page.
 I'll keep this updated as I make photographs that I think are good enough.

 Finally, there is my ongoing photo documentary project known as "The Invisible Ones."
 I am doing this to create and raise awareness about the large and growing population of homeless and mentally ill persons who live on the streets in the Washington, DC metropolitan area.
 In my long ago previous career as a social worker I spent eighteen years getting to know these folks and the problems they face just surviving day-to-day.
 Very little has changed for the better and in many ways it is worse now than ever before.
 The title, "Invisible Ones" comes from the simple observation that as you watch the herd of morning commuters on any busy Washington, DC street, you will see them pass by these folks as if they were part of the landscape or not there at all … invisible.
 You can see the entire collection by visiting "The Invisible Ones."